John Jameson (character): Fictional character biography

 Soon after, Jameson was attacked on the Apogee 1 Space Station by co-workers who were being mind-controlled by Doctor Octopus, wanting to take control of the station.
 With the help of Spider-Man and the Human Torch, he was able to save the day and the station safely crashed into the ocean, its employees all alive and well.

 Jameson would eventually go to work in the military testing out anti-symbiote weapons technology for the U.S. Armed Forces.
-He would eventually be contacted by Special Agent Clair Dixon in the tasking of apprehending Cletus Kasady; a.k.a. the supervillain known as Carnage. needing his expertise with the governmental developed Sonic Defense System on top of his experience with the alien-hosting serial killer.
+He would eventually be contacted by Special Agent Clair Dixon in the tasking of apprehending Cletus Kasady; a.k.a. the supervillain known as Carnage, requiring his expertise with the governmental developed Sonic Defense System on top of his experience with the alien-hosting serial killer.
 Jameson had believed that, with the Godstone shattered by Spider-Man some years back, he had been normalized and would no longer transform into the Man-Wolf again.
 But due to the regenerative nature of both it and its powers, his body would continually regrow a new jewel, which continued his transformations into the Man-Wolf.

 Jameson appeared as a member of the Agents of Wakanda in his Man-Wolf form.
 He was shown fighting vampires in outer space beyond lunar orbit.
 While Jameson was investigating Doverton, he was taken over by Carnage and his cult.
 Jameson was forced to lay a trap for Venom and Spider-Man at Ravencroft, killing several Ravencroft guards in the process.
 Jameson eventually threw off Carnage's control and the symbiote was purged from his body.

 Traumatized by his actions while mind-controlled, Jameson found it harder to change into the Man-Wolf.
 He became a security consultant at Ravencroft.
 During a prison riot that threatened to destroy the facility, Jameson overcame his traumas and regained his Man-Wolf form.
 When Norman Osborn became Director of Ravencroft, he dismissed Jameson and other staff members who might interfere with Osborn's plans for the facility.

 Investigating an anomaly on the Moon, the Agents of Wakanda were attacked by Entea, an intelligent plant that had taken root there.
 Jameson became the Stargod again and the conflict with Entea ended once the Agents of Wakanda realized she was starving due to a lack of sustenance on the Moon.
 The Stargod opened a portal to the Other Realm for Entea to feed there, only to discover that, in his absence, some unknown disaster has reduced it to a desolate wasteland devoid of life.
 Still, Entea was able to use the nutrients in the soil to take root and bring life back to the Other Realm.
 The other Agents returned to Earth and the Stargod remained in the Other Realm to help Entea settle in and to investigate the disaster, intending to return to Earth once that was completed.